mada360/Chrono-Lux/Final Report/Sections/DevelopmentStages.md

 ## Feedback

 Feedback is crucial for assessing the success of a project, by obtaining feedback from testers or trial users changes can be made to improve the experience of the application.
 Feedback can be obtained during development by having people use certain aspects of the application as it's being developed.
-If during feedback multiple users raise complaints about the same aspects this is a key indicator to change that aspect of the application before full deployment to ensure a higher level of polish and maintain a higher level of respect and image.
+If during feedback multiple users raise complaints about the same aspects this is a key indicator that it requires changing before full deployment to ensure a higher level of polish and maintain a respectable and image.

 ### User Trials